ritvikj7/LambdaRays/README.md

 Replace this section with instructions to us for how to test and run your code.

 Note: We expect to be able to test your code by running `stack test`.
 Included among your tests should be some that demonstrate the core functionality of your code.
+(We will be running `make haskell-eval` from the project root.)

 We should be able to further explore your code's functionality by running `stack ghci`, and you should instruct us on some interesting cases to try.